ppg/vagrant-boxes/README.md

     bundle exec vagrant basebox list

-Build a base box, export it, and add it to Vagrant:
+Build, export, and add a base box to Vagrant:

-    rake rebuild[<name>]
+    rake build[<name>]

-To build **all** base boxes, run the "rebuild" task with no arguments:
+To build **all** base boxes, run the "build" task with no arguments:

-    rake rebuild
+    rake build